docb/dbRackSequencer/README.md

 - With the default values this is a normal 8-step sequencer.
 - There are additional CV inputs which take over the step CV value.
 - The Knob range can be changed in the menu.
+- The CV Values can be quantized to semi steps in the menu.
 - The Gate output always represents the clock input  (there is no gate length parameter as in the originals).
 - There are five play modes: forward, backward, pendulum,random walk and random.